ugurcancetin/Design-Patterns-Java8/Structural DPs/Bridge-DP/readMe.md

 * Bridge provides great extensibility by allowing us to change abstraction and implementor independently.
 You can build and package them separately to modularize overall system.
 * By using abstract factory pattern to create abstraction objects with correct implementation you ca de-couple concrete implementors from abstraction.

+## Pitfalls

+* It is fairly complex to understand & implement bridge design pattern.
+* You need to have a well thought out & fairly comprehensive design in front of you before you can decide on bridge pattern.
+* Needs to be designed up front.
+Adding bridge to legacy code is difficult.

 ## Compare & Contrast with Adapter

 Bridge  | Adapter